 - 7. Introduction and Literature Review Relates background of the Capstone, including a statement of the problem and aims of the Capstone.
 Reviews existing body of knowledge (literature) or work on the subject. - 8.
 Design, Scope, Barriers and Stakeholder Analysis Expands the same section included in Capstone course.
-After reading this section, a professional in the student's area of study should clearly understand the methods or methodological models (or theory where applicable) that he or she would use to replicate the work.
-Previously published procedures are referenced in the bibliography.

-- 9. Results Presents collected data and outcomes. - 10.
+After reading this section, a professional in the student's area of study should clearly understand the methods or methodological models (or theory where applicable) that they would use to replicate the work.
+Previously published procedures are referenced in the bibliography. - 9.
+Results Presents collected data and outcomes. - 10.
 Discussion Provides conclusions drawn from data and analysis.
 Accurately discusses the Capstone's findings such as unexpected results, negative outcomes, etc. and relates them to existing knowledge on the topic.
 Addresses limitations of the Capstone.
 Includes difficulties encountered in the Capstone and recommendations for further study.
-In presenting "next steps," includes recommendations concerning sustainability of gains, present and future resource needs, relevant financial, organizational and quality/safety rationalizations, and regulatory and accreditation requirements. - 11.
-Reference List References current literature and pertinent professional studies using current American Psychological Association (APA) format
+In presenting next steps, includes recommendations concerning sustainability of gains, present and future resource needs, relevant financial, organizational and quality/safety rationalizations, and regulatory and accreditation requirements.

-12. Tables

-14. Appendices - One of the appendices should be a self-evaluation of identified competencies from the program.
-Students should refer to the JCPH Degree Requirements Guide for the list of program competencies.
+- 11. Reference List References current literature and pertinent professional studies using current American Psychological Association (APA) format - 12.
+Tables - 13.
+Figures/Illustrations - 14.
+Appendices One of the appendices should be a self-evaluation of identified competencies from the program.
+Students should refer to the JCPH Degree Requirements Guide, located under Handbooks & Forms on the Student Resources page, for the list of program competencies.